• Skip to primary navigation

 Each purpose will have its own specific needs, and not every piece you currently have may fit.
 So it might be time to say goodbye to them to make room for a more effective arrangement.

 For entertaining, you’ll want to focus on seats and sofas so your guests can be comfortable.
 Tables are useful too, so they can place their drinks and food conveniently.
-These should all be scattered around a focal point (more on this later) so people can mingle easily.
+These should all be scattered around a central point of focus (more on this later) so people can mingle easily.

 For lounging, you’ll obviously need some luxurious and comfortable seating.
 If you want to get fancy, and have the room for it, then daybeds work too.
+You’re not creating a outdoor clone of your indoor living room, so indulge.
 A few side tables can be handy; you can place your drinks, books, magazines, and devices on them while sunbathing.

-For dining, you’ll need chairs and a large table to accommodate gatherings.
-Make things easier on yourself and put these next to the kitchen, so you’re not running back and forth to get food on the table.
+For a dining area, you’ll need chairs and a large table to accommodate gatherings.
+Make things easier on yourself and put dining sets next to the kitchen, so you’re not running back and forth to get food on the table.

 Get the Right Furniture (If Needed)